kashemaatwit/dsexample/README.md

 Note that data has categorical features in 3 cols: sex, smoker and region.
-I used OneHotEncoder/ColumnTransformer on these and kept the rest of the features as is Using linear regression, the learning accuracy shoots up from 12% to 75% with this transformation.
+I used OneHotEncoder/ColumnTransformer on these features and kept the rest of the features as is.
+When using a linear regression model, the learning accuracy shoots up from 12% to 75% with this transformation.

 We then create a pipeline for automating the process for new data.
 I also experimented with different imputer strategies for missing data and added second degree polynomial features for both the numeric and categorical data.
 The shown values are obtained by performing a grid search over these values.
 Pipeline preview:
 ![pipeline screenshot](./pipeline.png)

-I finally saved the model via joblib to be used for predictions via the webapp.
+I finally saved the model via joblib to be used for predictions via the web app.

 ## Methods